OUR HISTORY

 The first session took place at Camp Christian.
 Over the years, the location has changed, but the dream and success have remained the same.

 Hundreds and hundreds of young men and women have attended Koinonia.
-A bunch came from other states and even other countries.
-Many of them now consider Koinonia a spiritual turning for them and often say it made all the difference in their relationship with God.
-Profound blessings for many people can be traced back directly to Kamp Koinonia.
+Many came from other states and even other countries.
+Many of them now consider Koinonia a spiritual turning point and often say it made all the difference in their relationship with God.
+Many people can trace profound blessings directly back to Kamp Koinonia.

 What We Teach

 Kamp Koinonia emphasizes a reverence for God.
-The fun of being a Christian is completely dependent on a solid connection with God.
+The fun of being a Christian comes from a solid connection with God.
 That connection is determined by respect for God and His Word.

 We do not treat young men and women like teenagers.
 We treat them like young men and women.
 This essentially means we treat them with more respect than the world does.
 Although the world treats youth as an excuse, we believe a young person has the capability to step up to a higher standard in their everyday life.
 Time and time again, hundreds of young people at Koinonia have proven the point.

-We believe the Bible is inspired Word of God, fully shaped by His will and plan.
+We believe the Bible is the inspired Word of God, fully shaped by His will and plan.
 Because of this, Koinonia encourages young men and women to be daily Bible readers.
-Prayer and Bible study are held up as they way to grow spiritually.
+Prayer and Bible study are held up as the way to grow spiritually.

-The age range if 9 to 18.
+The age range is 9 to 18.
 This is for a specific reason.
 Although many youth camps separate the younger from the older, we have discovered some profound benefits to keeping them together.
-This gives the older ones a chance to be examples to young ones.
+This gives the older ones a chance to be examples to the younger ones.
 Strangely enough, it also tends to make the younger ones an example to the older ones.

-Basically, Koinonia tries to do what Jesus said to do.
-Put God first, others second, and yourself last.
+At its core, Koinonia strives to follow Jesus’ teachings: put God first, others second, and yourself last.
 And this ends up being the secret to having what the founders wanted all along—a whole lot of fun.

 Bret Carter